Lumia720/Tensorflow-Object-Detection/README.md

 Initial observations show that the part model of identification the species works well, however, detecting part of model that draws boxes has some room for improvements: in many cases it fails to detect animals.
-Tthe work on describing statistics of the model is not completed.
+The work on describing statistics of the model is not completed.
 This is some work for the future.